Theodora (Handel): Act 3

 As the third part opens the Christians celebrate Theodora's safe return.
 However she feels guilty that she endangered Didymus's life in order to save her own.
-A messenger informs them Didymus has been captured and that Valens has changed Theodora's punishment to death.
+A messenger informs them that Didymus has been captured and that Valens has changed Theodora's punishment to death.
 Theodora goes to offer herself in Didymus' place, despite the protests of her faithful friend Irene.
 As Valens sentences Didymus to be executed, Theodora enters demanding that she die and Didymus be saved.
 Both Didymus and Theodora argue that they should die in place of the other.
 Septimius is moved by this, and pleads for clemency.
 Valens, however, condemns both Didymus and Theodora to death and they sing a duet to their immortality.

 Music and musical characterisation

 The oratorio is scored for 2 sections of violins, violas, cellos, double basses, 2 flutes, 2 oboes, 2 bassoons, 1 contrabassoon, 2 horns, 2 trumpets, timpani, harpsichord, and organ.
 A harpsichord and violoncello play the continuo.

 Handel's music gives the choruses of Roman pagans, presented in the libretto as evil people gloating over the torture of Christians, "immense verve and charm".
 This is contrasted with the quiet, deep conviction of the music for the choruses of Christians.
 The chorus "He saw the lovely youth", Handel's favorite of all the choruses he wrote, depicts Jesus' raising from the dead of the widow's son in Luke, chapter 7.
 Beginning with slow and solemn chromatic figures in a minor key, the music switches to major as the youth returns to life and ends with joy as the boy is restored to his mother.

 The work is notable for many passages of exalted and radiant beauty as well as for skilled characterisation through music.
 There are three duets, the last being a sublime piece in which Theodora and Didymus die.

 Handel uses trumpets, horns, and drums in the Roman scenes.
 Flutes are introduced in the prison scene, but some arias are very lightly accompanied which raises them far above the text.